-- (6) bodily injury which creates a substantial risk of death; - (7) bodily injury which causes serious permanent disfigurement; - (8) bodily injury which causes a permanent or protracted loss or impairment of the function of any bodily member or organ; or - (9) any other serious bodily injury. - (ii) "Plea hearing" means a hearing to determine whether any party wishes to contest a petition filed under this law. - (jj) "Probable cause" means there are sufficient facts and circumstances that would lead a reasonable person to believe that something is true. - (kk) "Reasonable effort" means an earnest and conscientious effort to take good faith steps to provide the services ordered by the Court which takes into consideration the characteristics of the parent or child, the level of cooperation of the parent and other relevant circumstances of the case. - (ll) "Relative" means any person connected with a child by blood, marriage or adoption. - (mm) "Reservation" means all the land within the exterior boundaries of the Reservation of the Oneida Nation, as created pursuant to the 1838 Treaty with the Oneida, 7 Stat.
-566, and any lands added thereto pursuant to federal law. - (nn) "Shelter care facility" means a non-secure place of temporary care and physical custody for children, licensed by the Department and/or applicable licensing agency. - (00) "Social history" means the social, economic, cultural and familial aspects of a person and how those aspects affect the person's functioning and situation in life. - (pp) "Special treatment or care" means professional services which need to be provided to a child or family to protect the well-being of the child, prevent out-of-home placement, or meet the needs of the child. - (qq) "Stepparent" means the spouse or ex-spouse of a child's parent who is not a biological parent of the child. - (rr) "Stipulation" means a formal legal acknowledgement and agreement made between opposing parties prior to a pending hearing or trial. - (ss) "Substantial parental relationship" means the acceptance and exercise of significant responsibility for the daily supervision, education, protection and care of a child. - (tt) "Termination of parental rights" means that, pursuant to a court order, all rights, powers, privileges, immunities, duties and obligations existing between parent and child are permanently severed. - (uu) "Treatment plan" means a plan or set of conditions ordered by the Court identifying concerns and behaviors of a parent, guardian or legal custodian that resulted in a child to be in need of protection or services, and the treatment services, goals and objectives to address and remedy the concerns and behaviors of the parent, guardian or legal custodian. (vv) "Warrant" means an order issued by a court commanding a law enforcement officer to perform some act incident to the administration of justice.
+151 (ff)(ii) "Peacemaking" means a method of dispute resolution that is based on traditional methods of resolving disputes and addresses the needs of rebuilding relationships between people.

+(gg)(jj) "Permanency Plan" means a plan designed to ensure that a child is reunified with his or her family whenever appropriate, or that the child quickly attains a placement or home providing long-term stability.

+(hh)(kk) "Physical injury" includes, but is not limited to, any of the following:

+- (1) lacerations;

+- (2) fractured bones;

+- (3) burns;

+- (4) internal injuries; - (5) severe or frequent bruising; - (6) bodily injury which creates a substantial risk of death; - (7) bodily injury which causes serious permanent disfigurement; - (8) bodily injury which causes a permanent or protracted loss or impairment of the function of any bodily member or organ; or - (9) any other serious bodily injury.

+(ii)(11) "Plea hearing" means a hearing to determine whether any party wishes to contest a petition filed under this law.

+(jj)(mm) "Probable cause" means there are sufficient facts and circumstances that would lead a reasonable person to believe that something is true.

+(nn) - "Protective plan" means an immediate short-term action that protects a child from present danger threats in order to allow for completion of the initial assessment, investigation and, if needed, the implementation of a safety plan.

+(kk)(oo) "Reasonable effort" means an earnest and conscientious effort to take good faith steps to provide the services ordered by the Court which takes into consideration the characteristics of the parent or child, the level of cooperation of the parent and other relevant circumstances of the case.

+(II)(pp) "Relative" means any person connected with a child by blood, marriage or adoption.

+(mm)(qq) "Reservation" means all the land within the exterior boundaries of the Reservation of the Oneida Nation, as created pursuant to the 1838 Treaty with the Oneida, 7 Stat.
+566, and any lands added thereto pursuant to federal law.

+(nn)(rr) "Shelter care facility" means a non-secure place of temporary care and physical custody for children, licensed by the Department and/or applicable licensing agency.

+"Social history" means the social, economic, cultural and familial aspects of a person and how those aspects affect the person's functioning and situation in life.

+(pp)(tt) "Special treatment or care" means professional services which need to be provided to a child or family to protect the well-being of the child, prevent out-of-home placement, or meet the needs of the child.

+"Stepparent" means the spouse or ex-spouse of a child's parent who is not a biological parent of the child.

+(rr)(vv) "Stipulation" means a formal legal acknowledgement and agreement made between opposing parties prior to a pending hearing or trial.

+(ss)(ww) "Substantial parental relationship" means the acceptance and exercise of significant responsibility for the daily supervision, education, protection and care of a child.

+197 (tt) "Termination of parental rights" means that, pursuant to a court order, all rights, 198 powers, privileges, immunities, duties and obligations existing between parent and child 199 are permanently severed.

+(uu)(xx) "Treatment" Service plan" means a plan or set of conditions ordered by the Court identifying concerns and behaviors of a parent, guardian or legal custodian that resulted in a child to be in need of protection or services, and the treatment services, goals and objectives to address and remedy the concerns and behaviors of the parent, guardian or legal custodian.

+(vv)(yy) "Warrant" means an order issued by a court commanding a law enforcement officer to perform some act incident to the administration of justice.